Did Scammers Use Your Credit Card? Take These 10 Steps Now

 The good news is that, in most cases, you have zero liability for fraudulent charges on your credit cards — if you act quickly to report it.

 Based on the FCBA, you will only be liable for up to $50 if you report the fraudulent transaction within 60 days of the charge.
-If you wait longer, you may be held accountable for the total costs.
+If you wait any longer, you could be held responsible for the entire charge.

-In addition to the FCBA, major credit cards — like Visa, Mastercard, and American Express — typically offer zero liability for fraudulent charges.
-However, it’s a good idea to check with your credit card companies about their specific rules.
+In addition to the FCBA, major payment processing networks — like Visa, Mastercard, and American Express — offer zero liability for fraudulent charges.
+However, it’s a good idea to check with your credit card company about their specific rules.

 Can You Track Someone Who Used Your Credit Card Online?